vivaria/edisonrul.ing/docs/source/cards/m/mystic-swordsman-lv2.md

 ### Card Rulings

-●The start of the Damage Step is before monsters are flipped face-up.
+*   The start of the Damage Step is before monsters are flipped face-up.
-●If this card destroys a Set monster with its effect, this card's ② can't be activated.
+*   If this card destroys a Set monster with its effect, this card's ② can't be activated.